tappyduckmancodes/spotify-lyric-downloader/README.md

 # How to use:

-· Listen to a song on Spotify web player (and be signed in on the normal https://open.spotify.com/ site)
+· Listen to a song on Spotify (any client works) and be signed in on the normal https://open.spotify.com/ site

 · open converter.py in a cmd or git-bash terminal